 FDA is concerned about recent reports of laser products directed at aircraft—a potentially hazardous situation.
-The agency is particularly concerned about the increased availability of overpowered green laser pointers.
-Overpowered green laser pointers are those that may have been modified to emit more radiation than the manufacturer’s original product.
+The agency is particularly concerned about the increased availability of overpowered green, blue and violet laser pointers.
+Overpowered green, blue and violet laser pointers are those that may have been modified to emit more radiation than the manufacturer’s original product.

 FDA’s authority is over the manufacturers of laser products.
 These products must meet a federal standard for the amount of radiation they can emit and must be properly labeled.
-FDA is working to identify manufacturers of overpowered green laser pointers and other illegal laser products and will take action to prevent unsafe products from being sold in the United States.
+FDA is working to identify manufacturers of overpowered green, blue and violet laser pointers and other illegal laser products and will take action to prevent unsafe products from being sold in the United States.
 If illegal products are imported into the U.S., they may be refused entry, returned to the seller, or destroyed.

 FDA recommends that consumers be cautious when buying laser products over the internet.
 Consumers may unknowingly purchase an illegal laser product or may lose their money if the illegal product is refused entry into the U.S. or destroyed.

 - Surgical lasers may only be sold to licensed practitioners.